-- (1) If the Contractor is to correct the identified Deficiencies according to a deadline established by the Director, the Contractor will verify in writing to the Director, no later than ten (10) calendar days after the designated deadline, that Contractor corrected the Deficiencies and the specific measures taken to complete such corrective actions. - (2) If the Contractor is to develop a Quality Improvement Plan, the Contractor will submit to the Director for the Director's approval, within ten (10) calendar days of the date of the Notice of Deficiencies, a Quality Improvement Plan that identifies the actions the Contractor will undertake to correct each identified deficiency and the date that Contractor expects to complete the Quality Improvement Plan.
+(1) If the Contractor is to correct the identified Deficiencies according to a deadline established by the Director, the Contractor will verify in writing to the Director, no later than ten (10) calendar days after the designated deadline, that Contractor corrected the Deficiencies and the specific measures taken to complete such corrective actions.

+(2) If the Contractor is to develop a Quality Improvement Plan, the Contractor will submit to the Director for the Director's approval, within ten (10) calendar days of the date of the Notice of Deficiencies, a Quality Improvement Plan that identifies the actions the Contractor will undertake to correct each identified deficiency and the date that Contractor expects to complete the Quality Improvement Plan.
 Within thirty (30) calendar days of the date of receipt of Contractor's proposed Quality Improvement Plan, the Director will notify the Contractor in writing of the Director's approval or disapproval.
-If the Director disapproves of the Quality Improvement plan, the Director will inform the Contractor of the reasons for that disapproval.
-If the Quality Improvement Plan is disapproved, the Contractor must submit, within ten (10) calendar days of the date of the Director's notice of disapproval, a revised Quality Improvement Plan, making the changes necessary to address the reasons why the initial Quality Improvement Plan was disapproved.
-If the Director does not approve or disapprove of the Quality Improvement Plan within ten (10) calendar days of the date of receipt, the City will be deemed to have approved the Quality Improvement Plan.
+If the Director disapproves of the Quality Improvement Plan is disapproved, the Contractor must submit, within ten (10) calendar days of the date of the Director's notice of disapproval, a revised Quality Improvement Plan, making the changes necessary to address the reasons why the initial Quality Improvement Plan within ten (10) calendar days of the date of receipt, the City will be deemed to have approved the Quality Improvement Plan.

-- (3) Within three (3) business days of the date specified in the Quality Improvement Plan for the correction of each identified deficiency, the Contractor will verify in writing to the Director that it corrected each identified deficiency according to the Quality Improvement Plan and will further state the measures taken to correct each identified deficiency.
+(3) Within three (3) business days of the date specified in the Quality Improvement Plan for the correction of each identified deficiency, the Contractor will verify in writing to the Director that it corrected each identified deficiency according to the Quality Improvement Plan and will further state the measures taken to correct each identified deficiency.
 If the Contractor does not complete the Quality Improvement Plan on or before the date designated for completion, the Contractor will provide written notice to the Director within twenty-four (24) hours of the date designated for completion and will state the reasons why the Contractor did not complete the Quality Improvement Plan and provide a new date of expected completion.
 Contractor's notice of non-completion of the Quality Improvement Plan will not be deemed to be a waiver of Contractor's obligations under the original Quality Improvement Plan.
-In no case will the deadline proposed in any Quality Improvement Plan exceed one year from the date that the Contractor received official notification of the deficiencies to be corrected. - B. Remedies for Failure to Timely Correct Deficiencies.
-If the Contractor fails to timely correct any deficiency or deficiencies identified by the City, the City has the right to take any or all of the following actions, in addition to any and all other actions authorized by law: - (1) Withhold any or all payments to the Contractor, in whole or in part, until the necessary services or corrections in performance are satisfactorily completed;
+In no case will the deadline proposed in any Quality Improvement Plan exceed one year from the date that the Contractor received official notification of the deficiencies to be corrected.

+B. Remedies for Failure to Timely Correct Deficiencies.
+If the Contractor fails to timely correct any deficiency or deficiencies identified by the City, the City has the right to take any or all of the following actions, in addition to any and all other actions authorized by law:

+(1) Withhold any or all payments to the Contractor, in whole or in part, until the necessary services or corrections in performance are satisfactorily completed;